 If you don't agree with your credit score it may be because the information on your credit report is inaccurate.
 Your first step can be to obtain your credit report, which will give you all the information you require to understand what has impacted your score.

 To get a copy of your credit report, get in touch with Equifax (formerly known as Veda).

-If you still require to dispute things on your credit report, you can ask to have it corrected through the Equifax Resolution Centre.
+If you still require to dispute things on your credit report, you can ask to have it corrected through the Equifax Corrections Portal.

-Comprehensive Credit Reporting (CCR) commenced in 2014, and changes the level of credit information that can be held on an individual’s credit file.
+Comprehensive Credit Reporting (CCR) commenced from 2014, and changed the level of credit information that can be held on an individual’s credit file.